![]() |

 more-famous predecessor Robert

 hometown roots.
-Instead, Minnesotans are well aware that he has
+Instead, Minnesotans ~ and especially Iron Rangers ~ are well aware LiaBraaten has

-sacrificed year after year to endeavor to help to make his native
+sacrificed for more than 30 years to help to make his native

-land ~ the Iron Range ~ a better place in which to live.
-LiaBraaten has
+land ~ the Iron Range in northern Minnesota ~ a better place in which to live and work.

 Minnesota, he began organizing the largest charitable musical events,

-benefit concerts, and music scholarships given away by any private
+benefit concerts, and music scholarships awarded by any private

 donor in the upper Midwest.
-His musical colleagues have been inspired
+Following his example, his musical colleagues have been inspired

-featuring many of his students and proteges, such as a Community Stage
+featuring many of his students and proteges, such as the Community Stage

 Community" scholarships and benefits and his www.melody4community